-In what follows we now discuss the semantic communication approach towards computation of ATC over the network.
-In particular, we will outline the learning of corresponding encoder-decoder structures that are specifically designed for computing the averaging operation in~\eqref{eq:atcfwi}.
+First, a background of semantic communication for \acp{MAS} is provided.
+In what follows, we discuss the semantic communication approach towards computation of ATC over the network.
+In particular, we will outline the design of corresponding encoder-decoder structures for computing the averaging operations in~\eqref{eq:atcfwi_a} and~\eqref{eq:atcfwi_b} over a wireless communication channel.
+We already note here that, in order to design the proposed semantic communication system with probabilistic encoder and decoder models, we simplify the decoder distribution by modeling it with independent Gaussian distributions to efficiently solve the formulated optimization problem.
+The investigation of alternative decoder distribution types is left for future work.

-Let us now consider a particular agent $r$ that needs to compute \eqref{eq:atcfwi}.
-In our context this agent plays a role of the receiver, while its neighbors act as transmitters.
-As it can be seen in \eqref{eq:atcfwi}, for the \ac{ATC-FWI} there are two types of quantities that need to be communicated to this agent: gradients $\delta\vecModel_\idxNeigh$ and model estimates $\widetilde{\vecModel}_\idxNeigh$, for all agents in the neighborhood $\idxNeigh\in\setNeighNode$.
-Although gradients and model estimates are different quantities, the concept of semantic communication will be applied to each of them in a similar fashion.

-Specifically, we will refer to the data available at each agent $\idxNeigh\in\setNeighNode$ as the observation $\bm{s}_\idxNeigh$, $\idxNeigh\in\setNeighNode$.
-Depending on the context, $\bm{s}_\idxNeigh$ is either the gradient $\delta\vecModel_\idxNeigh$, or the model estimate $\widetilde{\vecModel}_\idxNeigh$.
-The goal of the semantic receiver is to recover the semantic variable $\bm{z}$, which is a result of \eqref{eq:atcfwi_a} when gradients are communicated, or \eqref{eq:atcfwi_b} when model estimates are combined.
-Let us point out that the neighborhood $\setNeighNode$ includes (by definition) the receiving agent $r$ as well.
-Naturally, this ``local'' information should not be communicated since the agent is already aware about it.
-Instead, we will treat this information differently and utilize it to properly ``inform'' the decoder at the receiver.
-We will therefore refer to this data as \emph{side information} $\bm{\s}_0$ in the following, using the subscript index $0$ to distinguish it from the other semantic sources.
-Furthermore, we define $N_r \triangleq |\setNeighNode|-1$ to count the number of neighbors of the receiving agent $r$, excluding the agent itself.